lexibank/leejaponic/README.md

-# Bayesian phylogenetic analysis supports an agricultural origin of Japonic languages
+# CLDF dataset derived from Lee and Hasegawa's "Bayesian phylogenetic analysis supports an agricultural origin of Japonic languages" from 2011

 Cite the source dataset as